 All animals (and thus all humans) have an endocannabinoid system.
 This system helps regulate many bodily functions.
 Some include: fertility, pregnancy, pre-and-postnatal development, appetite, pain-sensation, mood, and memory.
 Your brain and your immune system both contain vast quantities of receptors where different cannabinoids act as a neurotransmitter.
 Many foods, such as carrots, contain cannabinoids.
 So far, though, they are found in the highest concentration in the cannabis plant.
 CBD (cannabidiol) is the most prevalent cannabinoid in industrial hemp.
 It is 100% legal, non-psychoactive (it won’t get you high), and has been shown to have many health promoting benefits.

 The endocannabinoid system has been increasingly associated with a number of physiological functions in recent years.
 Cannabinoid receptors are found throughout the body.
 There are receptors in peripheral organs as well as throughout the entire nervous system.
 Modulating the endocannabinoid system with supplements like CBD shows potential advantages.

 Many of the interactions associated with regulating the endocannabinoid system have been obscured and delayed.
 This is due to social stigma associated with the most well known of the cannabinoids, tetrahydrocannabinol (THC).
 THC is the compound that produces a high in recreational cannabis.
 Fortunately, industrial hemp produces cannabidiol in far greater quantities than it produces THC.
 Science and technology have improved the processing and refinement of industrial hemp.

 CBD can now be extracted with no (or next to no) THC present through an entirely innovative process.
 This has accelerated cannabinoid research across the board.
 Our understanding of the endocannabinoid system continues to improve almost daily.
 As this understanding improves, we have come to see that modulating the endocannabinoid system with CBD carries most, if not all, of the same benefits as THC with none of the psychoactive side effects.
-Thus, cannabidiol carries therapeutic promise associated with modulating the endocannabinoid system without interfering with users’ daily life and routine.
+Thus, cannabidiol carries promise associated with modulating the endocannabinoid system without interfering with users’ daily life and routine.